firejava/data-engineering/subsidiary_import/README.markdown

 ## Quick Start

-To install dependencies, [re]build the development/test databases, run specs, and start the server.
+To install dependencies, [re]build the development/test databases, run specs, and start the server

     bin/bootstrap

-_Note: The script will stop upon an non-zero exit code for any commands.
+_Note: The script will stop upon an non-zero exit code of any commands.
 This includes a failing spec suite._

-If for some reason this fails for the wrong reasons, you can try manually running
+If for some reason this fails, you can try manually running

     bin/bundle install
     bin/rake db:setup